Maternal death: Public health

-Access to birth at a facility with a skilled healthcare provider present has been associated with safer deliveries and better outcomes.
+Access to a birthing facility with a skilled healthcare provider present has been associated with safer deliveries and better outcomes.
 The two areas bearing the largest burden of maternal mortality, Sub-Saharan Africa and South Asia, also had the lowest percentage of births attended by a skilled provider, at just 45% and 41% respectively.
-Emergency obstetric care is also crucial in preventing maternal mortality by offering services like emergency cesarean sections, blood transfusions, antibiotics for infections and assisted vaginal delivery with forceps or vacuum.
+Emergency obstetric care is also crucial in preventing maternal mortality by offering services like emergency cesarean sections, blood transfusions, antibiotics for infections, and assisted vaginal delivery with forceps or vacuum.
 In addition to physical barriers that restrict access to healthcare, financial barriers also exist.
-Close to one out of seven women of child-bearing age have no health insurance.
+Approximately one in seven women of childbearing age has no health insurance.
 This lack of insurance impacts access to pregnancy prevention, treatment of complications, as well as perinatal care visits contributing to maternal mortality.

 By increasing public knowledge and awareness through health education programs about pregnancy, including signs of complications that need addressed by a healthcare provider, this will increase the likelihood of an expecting mother to seek help when it is necessary.
 Higher levels of education have been associated with increased use of contraception and family planning services as well as antenatal care.
 Addressing complications at the earliest sign of a problem can improve outcomes for expecting mothers, which makes it extremely important for a pregnant woman to be knowledgeable enough to seek healthcare for potential complications.
 Improving the relationships between patients and the healthcare system as a whole will make it easier for a pregnant woman to feel comfortable seeking help.
 Good communication between patients and providers, as well as cultural competence of the providers, could also assist in increasing compliance with recommended treatments.

 Another important preventive measure being implemented is specialized education for mothers.
 Doctors and medical professionals providing simple information to women, especially women in lower socioeconomic areas will decrease the miscommunication that often occurs between doctors and patients.
 Training health care professionals will be another important aspect in decreasing the rate of maternal death, "The study found that white medical students and residents often believed incorrect and sometimes 'fantastical' biological fallacies about racial differences in patients.
 For these assumptions, researchers blamed not individual prejudice but deeply ingrained unconscious stereotypes about people of color, as well as physicians' difficulty in empathizing with patients whose experiences differ from their own."